jawah/niquests/docs/api.rst

 ~~~~~~~

 * Property ``apparent_encoding`` in favor of a discrete internal inference.
-* Support for the legacy ``chardet`` detector in case it was present in environment.
+* Support for the legacy ``chardet`` detector when it was present in the environment.
   Extra ``chardet_on_py3`` is now unavailable.
 * Deprecated function ``get_encodings_from_content`` from utils.
 * Deprecated function ``get_unicode_from_response`` from utils.
-* BasicAuth middleware no-longer support anything else than ``bytes`` or ``str`` for username and password.
+* BasicAuth middleware support for username and password types other than :class:`bytes` or :class:`str`.
-* Charset fall back **ISO-8859-1** when content-type is text and no charset was specified.
+* The **ISO-8859-1** charset fallback when the content type is text and no charset was specified.
-* Mixin classes ``RequestEncodingMixin``, and ``RequestHooksMixin`` due to OOP violations.
-Now deported directly into child classes.
+* Mixin classes ``RequestEncodingMixin`` and ``RequestHooksMixin`` due to OOP violations.
+Their behavior now resides directly in the child classes.
-* Function ``unicode_is_ascii`` as it is part of the stable ``str`` stdlib on Python 3 or greater.
+* Function ``unicode_is_ascii`` as it is part of the stable :class:`str` stdlib on Python 3 or greater.
-* Alias function ``session`` for ``Session`` context manager that was kept for BC reasons since the v1.
+* Alias function ``session`` for :class:`Session <niquests.Session>` context manager that was kept for BC reasons since the v1.
-* pyOpenSSL/urllib3 injection in case built-in ssl module does not have SNI support as it is not the case anymore for every supported interpreters.
+* pyOpenSSL/urllib3 injection when the built-in :mod:`ssl` module lacks SNI support, because every supported interpreter now provides it.
 * Constant ``DEFAULT_CA_BUNDLE_PATH``, and submodule ``certs`` due to dropping ``certifi``.
 * Function ``extract_zipped_paths`` because rendered useless as it was made to handle an edge case where ``certifi`` is "zipped".
 * Extra ``security`` when installing this package.
 It was previously emptied in the previous major.
 * Warning emitted when passing a file opened in text-mode instead of binary. urllib3.future can overrule
   the content-length if it detects an error.
 You should not encounter broken request being sent.
-* Support for ``simplejson`` if was present in environment.
+* Support for ``simplejson`` when it was present in the environment.
 * Submodule ``compat``.
 * Dependency check at runtime for ``urllib3``.
 There's no more check and warnings at runtime for that subject.
 Ever.

-Behavioural Changes
+Behavioural changes
 ~~~~~~~~~~~~~~~~~~~

-* Niquests negotiate for a HTTP/2 connection by default, fallback to HTTP/1.1 if not available.
+* Niquests negotiates an HTTP/2 connection by default and falls back to HTTP/1.1 if HTTP/2 is unavailable.
-* Support for HTTP/3 can be present by default if your platform support the pre-built wheel for qh3.
+* HTTP/3 support can be available by default if your platform supports the pre-built wheel for qh3.
 * Server capability for HTTP/3 is remembered automatically (in-memory) for subsequent requests.